Skip to main content

 Method 1: Directly download the component sample package, which includes the agent-ui source code component and usage instructions

-Method 2: Create an agent-ui component template via WeChat Developer Tools and configure and use it according to the instructions.
+Method 2: Create an agent-ui component template via WeChat Developer Tools and configure it according to the instructions for use

 1. Copy the miniprogram/components/agent-ui component into the Mini Program